sahaavi/New-Venture-s-Compass/docs/CONTRIBUTING.md

-GlobalBiz Explore Contributing Guidelines
+New Venture(s) Compass Contributing Guidelines
 ====================================

-Thank you for considering contributing to the GlobalBiz Explore dashboard!
+Thank you for considering contributing to the New Venture(s) Compass dashboard!
 We appreciate your interest and support.

 Project Vision
 --------------